richorama/richorama.github.io/_posts/2020-11-13-command-driven-map.md

 }
 {% endhighlight %}

-One final example, which is to respond to map clicks and call a function back when a features is selected:
+One final example which is to respond to map clicks and call a function back when a feature is selected:

 {% highlight js %}
 // select-feature-command.ts